IMU-Simons Foundation Travel Fellowship

 - The applicant should already have established contact with a mathematician in the host institution and should have a definite research plan which must be submitted, along with the curriculum vitae of both mathematicians at the time of applying for this grant.

-- The host institution should cover all local living expenses like accommodation and boarding.
+- The host institution has to cover all local living expenses like accommodation and boarding.

 - The applicant should have been granted appropriate leave of absence from his/her home institution which will cover the period of the visit.